 The Glitter Effect

 The State Bank of India, local head office at the Gift City Gujarat: The ground plus 13 upper floor structure is designed in an iconic fashion.
-The visual appeal of the building is through the linear and symmetrical form.
+The visual appeal of the building is through its linear and symmetrical form.
 The building structure is aesthetically designed in a way that the service core is planned towards the western side of the building.

 The office space makes maximum use of natural daylight and outside view.
 The architects, Prem Nath & Associates, have used spotlights on the glass façade to create a glitter effect, which is quite attractive for the public space during the night.

-Adding layers and patterns of light to a flat solid façade will give dimension to the façade while a perforated façade is best silhouetted with back lighting and best contrasted with brightly lit windows and other openings from the inside.
+Adding layers and patterns of light to a flat solid façade will give dimension to the façade while a perforated façade is best silhouetted with backlighting and best contrasted with brightly lit windows and other openings from the inside.

 For solid façades, generally, the approach is to wash the building uniformly, whereas on perforated façade, illuminating the window accentuates the frame of the façade opening, whereas narrow-beam uplights emphasise the façade‘s grid pattern.

 However, good design practices need to be followed to avoid any glare or discomfort to the functioning indoors.
 Varying light intensities, distribution patterns and colours are a great way to light façades with projections or recesses.
-Façades with vertical breaks can be augmented by using narrow beams of light while adding lines of light on every floor-ceiling breaks the monotony, says Aneja.
+Façades with vertical breaks can be augmented by using narrow beams of light while adding lines of light on every floor ceiling breaks the monotony, says Aneja.

 On vertical façades, adds Surve, floodlights produce uniform illumination.
 Washlighting with point-shaped light sources is suitable for horizontal façades since the surface texture and structure will be clearly visible, accentuating the columns from the surrounding façade.
 Uplights positioned on two sides emphasise the volume of the column.

 Façades with horizontal breaks cast strong, short shadows and this can be prevented by projecting light at steeper incidence angles by luminaires placed at a greater offset, points Aneja.
-For horizontal façades, Surve advices on floodlights to illuminate the entire façade and to emphasise the horizontal divisions by casting heavy shadows.
+For horizontal façades, Surve advice floodlights to illuminate the entire façade and to emphasise the horizontal divisions by casting heavy shadows.
 Indoor users should not be dazzled.
 For banded façades, illuminating the indoor areas at night forms a strong contrast between dark façade surfaces and a bright strip of windows.

 Lighting transparent façades can be tricky as no spill light should impair any activities in the interior of the building.
-Bright indoors with down-lighting is preferable as this gives the illusion of a more spaced out upper structure for a viewer from outside.
+Bright indoors with down-lighting is preferable as this gives the illusion of a more spaced-out upper structure for a viewer from outside.
 Uplights emphasise the vertical elements of the façade in the case of transparent façades.
-Façade lighting is not a problem that needs “solution”, rather it needs a creative approach to visualise a soothing yet appealing design that does not guzzle energy or cause night-sky pollution, observes Guha.
+Façade lighting is not a problem that needs a “solution”, rather it needs a creative approach to visualise a soothing yet appealing design that does not guzzle energy or cause night-sky pollution, observes Guha.

 Mall at Ajmer by Lighting Dimensions Studio